francepack/BYOB-Baroque-Composers/README.md

 ## POST
 ### POST */api/v1/composers*
 Add a composer to the database.
+New id is returned if successful.

 **Request-Body Input Description**